Zyoruk/Simple-React-JS-Composer/README.md

 Run commands into your container without going into, from your host machine:

-* $ docker-compose exec hello-docker-react mycommand
+* $ docker-compose exec simple-react mycommand

 Enter into your container to run commands inside it (ssh-like):

-* $ docker-compose exec hello-docker-react bash
+* $ docker-compose exec simple-react bash

 Exit your container, and go back to your host machine: